James Wright (footballer)

-James Wright (born 2 December 2004) is an English professional footballer who plays as a goalkeeper for club Aston Villa.
+James Thomas Wright (born 2 December 2004) is an English professional footballer who plays as a goalkeeper for club Aston Villa.

 He is a product of the Aston Villa and Manchester City academies.
-Wright spent the 2024-25 season on loan at Real Unión in the Primera Federación.
+Wright spent the 2024–25 season on loan at Spanish club Real Unión.

 Club career

 Early career

 Wright was a junior at Manchester City but he left the club to join Aston Villa as a scholar in 2020, aged sixteen.

 Aston Villa

-Having joined the club in 2020, Wright signed his first professional contract at Aston Villa in summer 2022.
-Wright was part of the senior squad's summer tour to the USA in Summer 2024.
+Wright signed his first professional contract at Aston Villa in 2022.
+Wright was part of the senior squad's summer tour to the United States in summer 2024.

-Loan to Real Union

 Wright joined Aston Villa's Spanish sister club, Real Unión in August 2024.
 He subsequently made his professional debut on 7 September in a 2–1 away win against CA Osasuna B in the Primera Federación Group 1.

+On 20 May 2026, Wright was an unused substitute as Aston Villa won the 2026 UEFA Europa League final, winning their first major trophy for 30 years.